Master of Arts in Teaching English to Speakers of Other Languages (TESOL) (Field-based)

 The field-based TESOL program offers in-service teachers the opportunity to earn the 6-unit TEFL certificate, the 18-unit TESOL certificate, or the 33-unit Master of Arts in Teaching English to Speakers of Other Languages (TESOL) while teaching abroad.
 A tuition discount applies to students in this program.

-In addition to the foreign language and professional conference attendance corequisites listed on the department’s Graduate Programs page, candidates must also have secured a teaching contract abroad.
+In addition to the foreign language and professional conference attendance corequisites listed on the department’s catalog homepage, candidates must also have secured a teaching contract abroad.

 |Required Courses for the Field-based Master of Arts in TESOL|

 |TESL 505B||Second-language Acquisition: Part II 1||1|

 |TESL 505C||Second-language Acquisition: Part III 1||1|

 |TESL 525A||Teaching English Pronunciation: Part I Phonetic Description||1|

 |TESL 525B||Teaching English Pronunciation: Part II Teaching Materials||1|

 |TESL 525C||Teaching English Pronunciation: Part III Needs Assessment||1|

 |Select either the TESL 530A/B/C or TESL 535A/B/C group 1, 2||3|